rebcabin/rebcabin.github.io/PythonYCombinators.md

 Though Python does not actually check static types, various tools like [mypy](http://mypy-lang.org/) and [PyCharm](https://www.jetbrains.com/pycharm/download/#section=mac) check them and produce warnings on errors.

 The code in this notebook passes PyCharm's type-checking.
 It has two errors under mypy for two cyclic (recursive) type definitions.
 I do not know a way around this, but I don't consider it serious.
-After all, the entire topic "recursion."
+After all, the entire topic is "recursion."
 PyCharm's type checker evidently tolerates my recursive types.
 Also, there are new typing services in Python 3.10 that I might try later.

-I present the theory in dynamically typed form, like the original Mathematica, then follow up with static types that can be compiled, say by [LPython](https://lpython.org).
+I present the dynamically-typed theory, like the original Mathematica, then follow up with static types that can be compiled, say by [LPython](https://lpython.org).

 # Introduction